lakejs/lake-docs/reference/index.md

 # {{ $frontmatter.title }}

-This config is the parameter of the constructor of the [Editor](/reference/editor.md) class, it allows you to define the settings of the editor.
+You can customize the editor through the parameter of the constructor of the [Editor](/reference/editor.md) class.

 Example: